trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 **Note:** Prior to sending this message, the API client must make a request for metadata via [EClient.reqWshMetaData](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#meta-data).

 Also note that TWS will not support multiple concurrent requests.
 Previous  request should succeed, fail, or be cancelled by client before next one.
-TWS will reject such requests with text “Duplicate WSH meta-data  request” or “Duplicate WSH event request”.
+TWS will reject such requests with text Ã¢â‚¬Å“Duplicate WSH meta-data  requestÃ¢â‚¬Â or Ã¢â‚¬Å“Duplicate WSH event requestÃ¢â‚¬Â.

 ### WshEventData ObjectCopy Location